 Underneath the pillow top are pocketed coils, placed to provide contouring support and reduce motion transfer.
 The coils respond to the body’s movements and enable airflow throughout the mattress.

-As mentioned, the base is tempered steel coils to decrease chances of sagging and increase durability.
+As mentioned, the base is tempered steel coils to decrease the chances of sagging and increase durability.